Rainier-rq/FollowSoftConstraints/README.md

 To obtain datasets with high-quality outputs:
 - First, we progressively construct the dataset.
 - Then, we introduce Judger to reorder the outputs to ensure the quality of outputs.
-Here, you can complete the whole procedure by running the script `gen_data.sh`:
+Here, you can complete the whole procedure by running `scripts/gen_data.sh`:

 ```shell
 python ../get_data/gen_data.py \